 Areas of the Kahurangi have been occupied by Maori since the 14th century and were well travelled by Maori active in the pounamu (greenstone) trade.
 In 1846 Charles Heaphy and Thomas Brunner were the first Europeans to traverse the Park and Heaphy’s name is now given to the Great Walk of New Zealand that runs though the Park.
 Many people consider the Heaphy Track to be the greatest of New Zealand’s nine Great Walks, combining alpine environments and a primeval, palm fringed coastline.

 While the Kahurangi is a true wilderness park with many trips not encountering another soul, Simply Wild Journeys make it much more accessible to travellers with hiking, heli-hiking, and rafting.
 For more information on the Kahurangi from the Department of Conservation please click here.

 Nelson Lakes National Park

 The Nelson Lakes National Park is an enchanting alpine landscape of rugged peaks, forests and stunning glacial lakes.
 The compact area of mountain ranges is separated by forested valleys, and the Nelson Lakes National Park is home to the Northern beginning of the awe-inspiring Southern Alps.
-Promising everything from easy lakeside walking tracks to challenging alpine hikes, this park has something on offer for everyone.
-The beautiful alpine lakes of Rotoroa and Rotoiti form the heart of this 102,000 hectare national park.
+Promising everything from easy lakeside walking tracks to challenging alpine hikes, this Park has something for everyone.
+The beautiful alpine lakes of Rotoroa and Rotoiti form the heart of this 102,000 hectare National Park.
 Both are surrounded by steep mountains and fringed to the shore by native honeydew beech forests, which feed a variety of tuneful nectar-eating native birds.